-The social distancing imposed by the lockdown has pushed Dynamo to explore innovative ways to bring the benefits of Recreational Therapy to categories of fragile people, never hosted at the Camp before.
-Because with a proactive approach, new opportunities can arise even from an emergency situation.
+The social distancing measures imposed by the lockdown prompted Dynamo to explore innovative ways of extending the benefits of Recreational Therapy to vulnerable groups that had never been hosted at the Camp before.
+Because, with a proactive approach, new opportunities can emerge even from emergency situations.

-Habit often inhibits our ability to perceive and appreciate the extraordinary nature of life.
-But equally often particularly negative or emergency situations spur us to bring out the best in ourselves, transforming them into opportunities never considered before.
-This is also what happened to Dynamo during the Covid-19 emergency, which prevented them from welcoming children with serious or chronic illnesses in the first two months of the summer.
-It would have been a shame, however, to inhibit the Camp for so many months, leaving its full potential unexpressed.
+Often, our habits hinder our ability to recognize and appreciate the extraordinary nature of life.
+However, particularly negative or emergency situations can also spur us to bring out the best in ourselves, transforming them into opportunities we had never considered before.
+This is precisely what happened to Dynamo during the Covid-19 emergency, which initially prevented them from welcoming children with serious or chronic illnesses during the first two months of summer.
+However, it would have been a shame to let the Camp remain inactive for such an extended period, leaving its full potential untapped.

 Source: DYBC MAGAZINE